vba/hubpress.io/input/posts/20160503-functions-composition-in-fsharp-and-scala.md

 distribute the dough
 bake the bread, duration: 45, temperature: 350
 ```
-If one of your chain element returns `Right` with appropriated error indicator, the following chain elements will be ignored and execution workflow will just bypass it and all following chain parts and propagate thrown error forward.
+If one of your chain element returns `Right` with appropriated error indicator, the following chain elements will be ignored and execution workflow will just bypass them all and propagate thrown error forward.
 You can try to experiment failure scenarios by yourself.

 ### Final part